olofholmberg/master-thesis-implementation/README.md

 ovs-testcontroller ptcp:
 ```

 This will run the testcontroller on port 6653. **IMPORTANT:** Currently the testcontroller cannot print verbose output since it causes a segmentation fault.
-Unclear wether this is because of limitations in the seL4 guest or a bug within the controller.

-Then on the host that is running seL4 run:
+Then on the host that is running QEMU simulating seL4 run:

 ```
 sudo mn --topo single,3 --mac --switch ovsk --controller remote,ip=192.168.0.10,port=6653